-Fire Permits can be obtained through the online Fire Permit Application Form.
+Fire Permits can be obtained through the online Fire Permit Application Form (not available currently as it is off season).
 Permits are required for all burning between April 1 and October 31.
 After you complete the application online a permit will be emailed to you.
 To complete the online application, you will need to know the legal land description where the burn will take place.
 You will need to contact your local fire chief before burning (the chief's contact information is on the permit that was emailed to you).
 If you have questions, please call Emergency and Protective Services.

 From April 1 to October 31, you require a permit to conduct open burns, and please let your Fire Department know you will be burning.
 Who is my Fire District Contact?
 Low hazard fireworks require permits at all times.